awillats/xcorr-visualizer-p5/TASKS.md

 [[ ]] connect UI to parameters
   (~) noise levels
     (~) gaussian - simple to specify
-    ( ) can I easily swap out noise models???
+    (~) can I easily swap out noise models???
-  🔊    (~) main difficulty is having some sense of scale consistent across modes
-          (x) write a set_variance() method for each generator ( ) do we need a different set of slider limits depending on the type? lambda = 5.0 is much bigger than sigma=5.0 ??
+      (~) main difficulty is having some sense of scale consistent across modes (x) write a set_variance() method for each generator (-) do we need a different set of slider limits depending on the type? lambda = 5.0 is much bigger than sigma=5.0 ??
         - gaussian: sigma
         - poisson: lambda
         - multi-poisson: lambda, ( n=100 )
         - perlin: y-scale

-      ( ) what keys to use? menu box?
+      (~) what keys to use? menu box?
-  [[ ]] buffer length modification
+      [ ] cycle through noise models rather than picking at random [[ ]] buffer length modification
     - may want separate xcorr buffer vs param buffer?
   [[ ]] clear xcorr buffer on paramter change?